philemmons/hw5-group4/README.md

 * One of the known problems of homework 5 is if you have the chat open in 2 tabs, <br> it registers you as 2 different users
 * Another known problem is a user might not know what the number in the uper right hand corner means. <br> The number is the amount of users on the chat.
+* The table headings, specifically "users", doesn't adjust to the width of the users.

 ## What we Could Improve -